 This is often one of the biggest obstacles for eskaters.

-Yes, electric skateboards can ride up hills, however, not all of them do a good job of it and there are a few things you need to know about uphill riding to ensure your own safety and to protect your electric skateboard from breaking.
+Yes, you can ride electric skateboards uphill, however, not all of them do a good job of it and there are a few things you need to know about uphill riding to ensure your own safety and to protect your electric skateboard from breaking.

 How Steep of a Hill Can eBoards Climb?